 While Hoya carnosa Chelsea is a drought-tolerant plant, it might still encounter a few common issues.

-Hoya Chelsea plants naturally grow at a slower pace compared to other hoya flowers and houseplants, and it’s not unusual for them to add only a few green leaves in one growing season.
+Hoya Chelsea plants naturally grow at a slower pace compared to other houseplants, and its blooms grow more slowly than other hoya flowers as well.
+In fact, it’s not unusual for these plants to add only a few green leaves in one growing season.
 However, if your plant is growing more slowly than expected, it might be due to insufficient lighting or a lack of nutrients.

 To tackle this issue, place your Hoya Chelsea in a well-lit area with bright, indirect sunlight and feed it a balanced, water-soluble fertilizer once a month while you see growth.